-The reason you should aim to visit Vilnius if you find yourself in Riga is because its cheap, has an incredible art scene, food scene, and its historically fascinating.
+The reason you should aim to visit Vilnius if you find yourself in Riga is that its cheap, has an incredible art scene, food scene, and it’s historically fascinating.
 Highlights include the Halle Market, visiting the art neighborhood Užupis, and watching the sunset from Gediminas Castle Tower.
-While you can easily visit in one day (buses leave as early as 2am and get you into Vilnius at 6am), you may also find that its worth it to spend a little bit more time in Vilnius and opt to spend the night.
+While you can easily visit in one day (buses leave as early as 2 am and get you into Vilnius at 6 am), you may also find that it’s worth it to spend a little bit more time in Vilnius and opt to spend the night.

 For more information on how to spend a day in Vilnius, read this post.

 5. Tallinn, Estonia